storm-software/acidic/README.md

 ## Model-Driven Development

 **Acidic** refers to a collection of applications and libraries that are used to build server-side code from a user-defined model.
-This functionality all lives in the Storm monorepo's `tools` directory (/tools/forecast).
+The specification for this language can be found in the monorepo's [language package](/packages/language/).

 <div align="center"><img src="https://pub-761b436209f44a4d886487c917806c08.r2.dev/acidic-generate-flow.png" width="800px" /></div>
 <br />